Computer Aided Facilities Management (CAFM)

 Computer Aided Facility Management (CAFM) – incorporates software and systems that enable facility managers to plan preventative maintenance, efficiently execute reactive maintenance, standardise services, and streamline processes.
 The Operational Excellence Programme has identified the need for a new system to support the programme goals of assisting the academic mission at Imperial College London, through reduced downtime of facilities and better communication and planning of reactive and planned maintenance operations.

-The introduction of a new CAFM system through this project is intended as the first step towards the implementation of a modular Integrated Workplace Management System (IWMS).
+The introduction of a new CAFM system through this project is the first step towards the implementation of a modular Integrated Workplace Management System (IWMS).

-During the CAFM Selection Project, the business processes surrounding facilities management operations were completely redesigned, in conjunction with the Operational Excellence team and Faculties, to map out the business transformation needed to improve the facilities management performance in support of the College's academic mission.
+During the CAFM selection process, the business processes surrounding facilities management operations were completely redesigned, in conjunction with the Operational Excellence team and Faculties, to map out the business transformation needed to improve the facilities management performance in support of the College's academic mission.

 The implementation of a new CAFM system, aligned with transformed business processes and data, should enable Estates Facilities to make measurable improvements over the next five years against a set of key performance indicators (KPIs) presented to the Provost’s Board in September 2015.
 These are: